Several years ago, I transitioned from a stressful desk job to being to a stay at home mom.

 Not only did we know we wanted to start a family in a couple of years, I knew I wanted to give staying at home a shot.
 So every night for a couple weeks, I sat down with our checking account and Quicken entries, trying to figure out how my husband had categorized our expenses (they were all over the place…auto fuel in with groceries, etc…but that’s another story) so I could get a feel for our actual expenses.

-I eventually piecemealed together a snapshot of our current financial situation; needless to say, we spent about what we made each month, sometimes a little more.
+I eventually put together a snapshot of our current financial situation (read about this in the post where I share the budgeting spreadsheet that I still use to this day); needless to say, we spent about what we made each month, sometimes a little more.
 I really thought, “How in the world are we ever going to whittle this budget down so expenses are less than only my husband’s income?!?!”
 It seemed like an impossible task.

 Making the Leap: How We Tested Our Ability Before Actually Doing It